Product notes and prompt workflow guides.

 Common mistakes

-No naming system
+no naming system

 Final thought